Perry Edward Smith: Military service and life in Washington

 At age 16, Smith joined the United States Merchant Marine.
 He joined the United States Army in 1948, where he served in the Korean War.
 During his stint in the Army, Smith spent weeks at a time in the stockade for public carousing and fighting with Korean civilians and other soldiers.
-In spite of his record, Smith received an honorable discharge in 1952 and was last stationed at Fort Lewis, Washington.
+In spite of his record, Smith was honorably discharged in 1952 and was last stationed at Fort Lewis, Washington.

 Smith stayed with an Army friend for a time in the Tacoma area, where he was employed as a car painter.
 With one of his first paychecks, Smith bought a motorcycle.
 While riding, he lost control of the bike due to adverse weather conditions.
 Smith nearly died in the accident and spent six months in a Bellingham hospital.
-Because of the severe injuries, his legs were permanently disabled and he suffered chronic leg pains for the rest of his life.
+Because of the severe injuries he sustained, his legs were permanently disabled, and he suffered chronic leg pain for the rest of his life.
 To help control the pain, Smith consumed an excessive amount of aspirin.

 The murders and life on death row

-Perry Smith and Richard Hickock first met in the Kansas State Penitentiary in Lansing, Kansas.
+Smith was sentenced to 5–10 years for burglary and unlawful flight to avoid prosecution after robbing the Chandler Sales Barn in Phillipsburg, Kansas, and escaping from jail.
+Smith was on the run for over a year before being caught in New York City and rejailed.
+He served his sentence from March 13, 1956, until July 6, 1959, at the Kansas State Penitentiary in Lansing, which is where he first met Richard Hickock.
 Smith was eventually paroled, and the pair later resumed their acquaintance upon Hickock's release in November 1959.
-Hickock allegedly wrote to Smith, imploring him to violate his parole by returning to Kansas to assist Hickock with a robbery he had been planning.
-Smith claimed that his return was initially motivated not by meeting with Hickock, but by the chance to reunite with another former inmate, Willie-Jay, with whom he had developed an especially close bond while in prison; Smith soon discovered, however, that he had arrived in the Kansas City area just a few hours after Willie-Jay had left for the east coast.
+Hickock allegedly wrote to Smith, asking him to violate his parole by returning to Kansas to assist Hickock with a robbery he had been planning.
+Smith claimed that his return was initially motivated not by meeting with Hickock, but by the chance to reunite with another former inmate, Willie-Jay, with whom he had developed an especially close bond while in prison; Smith soon discovered, however, that he had arrived in the Kansas City area just a few hours after Willie-Jay had left for the East Coast.